huangsam/ultimate-python/CONTRIBUTING.md

 ---

-The repository consists of content and code.
+The repository consists of documentation and modules.

 ## README documentation